Texas A&M Aggies: Rivalries

-Texas A&M has two active, long-time rivals, the LSU Tigers and the Arkansas Razorbacks.
-After playing LSU sporadically throughout the 20th Century, the LSU–Texas A&M Rivalry is the Aggies' seventh oldest, with the series dating back to 1899.
-Since Texas A&M joined the SEC in 2012, fans have anticipated LSU to become Texas A&M's primary rival.
-Texas A&M and Arkansas share a rich history, since both were members of the Southwest Conference, first playing each other in football in 1903.
-When Arkansas left the SWC in 1991, this rivalry was put on eighteen-year hiatus until the rivalry was reborn with the formation of the Southwest Classic in 2009.
+Texas A&M has three active, long-time rivalries; the Texas Longhorns, the LSU Tigers and the Arkansas Razorbacks.

 Texas A&M's traditional rival is the Texas Longhorns.
-The university has had other significant rivals, but few came close to the rivalry shared between Texas A&M and the University of Texas.
+The university has had other significant rivals, but few have come close to the rivalry shared between Texas A&M University and the University of Texas.
 The mutual respect and desire to win gave rise to the Lone Star Showdown, an athletic competition that lasted year-round and encompassed all regular-season NCAA athletic events between the two schools.
 Though the showdown officially began in 2004, the two teams had been competing with one another for more than a century.
-The rivalry ended in 2012 when the Aggies moved to the Southeastern Conference.
+The rivalry went on hiatus in 2012 when the Aggies moved to the Southeastern Conference, but was renewed after Texas joined the conference in 2024.

+After playing LSU sporadically throughout the 20th Century, the LSU–Texas A&M Rivalry is the Aggies' seventh oldest, with the series dating back to 1899.
+For many fans, LSU became the Aggies’ primary rival after Texas A&M joined the Southeastern Conference in 2012, mainly due to the extensive series history and geographic proximity between the two schools.
+The rivalry has intensified since 2018, after the Aggies defeated the Tigers in football by a score of 74-72 in 7OT.

+Texas A&M and Arkansas share a rich history, dating back to when both were members of the Southwest Conference.
+The two schools first began playing each other in football in 1903.
+When Arkansas left the SWC in 1991 for the SEC, this rivalry was put on eighteen-year hiatus until the rivalry was reborn with the formation of the Southwest Classic in 2009.

-Other historical rivalries that are partially or no longer active include those from its membership in the Southwest Conference (Baylor, Texas Tech, Rice, Houston, SMU, and TCU).
-Texas A&M also competed against Texas, Baylor and Texas Tech in the Big 12 Conference.
+Other historical rivalries that are partially or no longer active include those from the Aggies’ prior membership of the now-defunct Southwest Conference (Baylor, Texas Tech, Rice, Houston, SMU, and TCU).
+Texas A&M also competed against Texas, Baylor and Texas Tech while a member of the Big 12 Conference.